beatobongco/TIL/day_notes/2017-09-22_Alan_Kay_email_and_readings.md

  ancestor.
  * Random idea: how about larger RNN's with longer-term memory, when a problem fits an initial "profile", an old RNN state will be accessed.
 (Not even sure they work that way).
 RNN's that remember as we do.

+### The Future of Reading Depends on the Future of Learning Difficult to Learn Things - Alan Kay

+* Kay defines `reading` as interpreting meanings from phenomena.
+* UI can be considered a form of writing.
+We are interested in the fluent reading of it (not just it but others as well).
+* An idea presented in different media are different experiences.
+* New technologies as amplifiers not replacements for things (!). e.g. Socrates said "Writing removes the need to remember".
+But tech (writing) not just amplifies our memory but also allows us extra features like amplifying reach of kmowledge over time and space.

+> A big idea: there are not enough Socrates’ to go around in any age, but the printing press could replicate Plato’s compelling recreation of Socrates so that the printed books of the Dialogues in concert with more ordinary teachers could affect an entire continent and potentially enrich every reader.

+* A sophisticated mentor UI that learns from the learning outputs of its student would really propel us forward.
+I think this was sort of touched on in *Superintelligence*, but I think it was touted as too slow to bring us to the next level.
+Nevertheless, I think it's an interesting angle to explore when other things like gene modification, smart drugs, full brain scanning and replication and general AI are still far away.
+Creation of such wouldn't be such a change to make an exponential inflection point but it would be a multiplier I think in any of these cases.
+Smarter people with better tools = even smarter people.

+> we need to examine whether “easy to use” is a boon (it fits with our current abilities), or sometimes a snare (it keeps us the way we are or even makes us less).

+* Interesting argument against super duper simple UI like Apple's design philosophy.
+Is it holding us back?

+> Anthropological studies of societies show that literate societies *think differently* than oral ones.

+* So if one could make a hyperliterate society, like one where everyone has access to the creme de la creme of education, like the full Harvard, MIT, and Stanford experience and it was trivial to learn it incrementally so no matter your current state of education you'd be able to do it... imagine how that would transform society!

+> The more different and difficult the medium, the less attractive - or even visible - it appears.

+Kay gives an example of the Gutenberg Bible, it had to look familiar for it to be adopted and then just slowly could evolve into a more efficient / effective form. e.g. you don't need to replicate aesthetic shit in books because the importance lies in the content.

+A lot of book readers nowadays argue they cannot read on their devices and prefer physical copies of books because of "feel" or smell or whatever.
+But from a pure POV of efficiency and leveraging new tech, they dont gain anything from physical copies.
+It's an aesthetic preference holding them back from leveraging things like instant dictionary lookup, flashcards, highlights and notes which can be exported.
+All these features are available on Amazon's Kindle app.

+Kay then goes on to show statistics of reading skill decreasing over time.
+Though this is just for the states, this perhaps show we're not progressing in the education front as much as we're lead to expect.

+> Simple  news  and  exchanges about the world and one's social acquaintances no longer require the deeper skills of writing and reading.
+That 22 minutes of news on television (it is like reading half a column in a newspaper) does not communicate much of importance has been ignored.

+So TV is really an inefficient medium.
+You can perhaps plot this in terms of Knowledge in vs time on a graph.

+* Read `Proust and the Squid by Maryanne Wolf`

+* Kay discusses Etoys, a programming language, where a child can be made to model epidemics using cars and share his creation amongst his peers.
+Key takeaway here is to create a culture of knowledge creators perhaps, a global classroom so to speak.

+> This brings us to a central point of this note: The larger future of “reading” depends on the future of learning difficult to learn things”.

+And I want to help this come about.
+Maybe if I can prove it with myself first, by becoming an AI expert using systems I have put into place, which I can then translate/prototype into a platform or system.

+Kay says we're generally not wired to read/write and think in the abstract.
+That's why these take a lot of effort to learn and also had to be invented.

+But cool example, if we put effort into learning stuff like Calculus, we can outthink the greatest geniuses of antiquity in these areas.